kibook/xml-utils/utils/xml-trim/README.md

 --version
 Show version information.

-&lt;elem&gt;...
-Elements to trim space on.
-May include a namespace prefix if the namespace was registered with -N. &lt;elem&gt; may be either a simple element name (e.g., "para") which matches all elements with the same name at any position, or an XPath expression (e.g., "//section/para") for finer control.

 &lt;src&gt;
-The source XML file containing the elements to trim.
+The source XML file(s) containing the elements to trim.

-&lt;dst&gt;
-The output file.

 In addition, the following options enable features of the XML parser that are disabled as a precaution by default: